 - 39. Lease equipment generally includes the flowlines, separators, pumps, and metering equipment used to separate the well fluids into oil, gas, and water; treat crude oil and natural gas for sale; and treat water for reinjection or disposal. - 40.
 The U.S. Department of Energy's Energy Information Administration ("EIA") published annual estimates of capital investment for lease equipment between 1976 and 2009.
-14 These estimates included representative costs for lease equipment used in waterflood operations.
+These estimates included representative costs for lease equipment used in primary operations.
 Lease equipment is typically sized to accommodate the anticipated production rates of well fluids.
 The EIA costs for lease equipment were adjusted to account for the peak well fluid rates produced at the Site by applying a standard costcapacity relationship.
-15 The original capital investment in lease facilities was allocated in the cash flow analysis to years when new wells were completed between 1957 and 1962.
-The original capital investment for lease equipment at the Site amounted to about \$45,000.
+The original capital investment in lease facilities was allocated in the cash flow analysis to the year when the new well was completed in 1938.
+The original capital investment for lease equipment at the Site amounted to about \$15,000.